colinbdclark/mfa-thesis/sections/methods.md

 Both Wark's antipodality and Martin Arnold's rat-drifting draw from the Situationists and their method of _the dérive_, "a technique of rapid passage through varied ambiances... [involving] playful-constructive behavior and awareness of psychogeographical effects" (Debord).
 I suggest, then, that like cities, disciplines "have psychogeographical contours, with constant currents, fixed points and vortexes that strongly discourage entry into or exit from certain zones" and which must be explored and experienced with both "this letting-go and its necessary contradiction... the dominance of psychogeographical variations by knowledge and calculation" (Debord).

-As a method, what is key for me to the dérive is its _movement_, both with and against the gravity of a place and an activity.
+Methodologically, what is key for me to the dérive is its _movement_, both with and against the gravity of place and action.
 Rather than spatializing my practice and placing it at a fixed position amongst disciplines in a kind of methodological Venn diagram, I am aiming for a _theory in motion_ that allows assemblages of localized, tactical, context-specific affinities and oppositions to emerge between disciplinary practices.
-This metamethodology I am proposing, disciplinary adjacency, serves as a decentring means to deflect the temptation to synthesize or subjugate my activities of one discipline to another.
+This metamethod I am proposing, disciplinary adjacency, serves as a decentring and a deflection of the temptation to synthesize or subjugate my activities in one discipline to those of another.

 #### Practice-Based Research and Adjacency

-The subjugation mode is clearly at play in a somewhat different manner with the (academically) increasingly-necessary construction of "practice-based research," in which this project is inevitably participates. ...

-* one of the particular values of adjacency is in resolving the problem of "practice-based research," in that it allows art and research to remain distinct (as opposed to the inevitable subordination-service mode that it otherwise is cast epistemologically) and yet to form strange kinds of assemblages or lenses on each other

-with lensing as a method, creative works can serve as a generative catalyst (cecchetto difference between cause and catalysis) for exploring digital media and computation differently--as objects and bodies in their own right, perhaps, instead of as communication channels or technological extensions of human bodies.
+The subjugation mode is clearly at play in a somewhat different way with the increasingly-necessary construction of "practice-based research" in arts scholarship, in which this project ambivalently participates.
+According to proponents such as Graeme Sullivan, practice-based research asserts that a studio art practice can function as a form of scholarly research, and that "the studio experience is a form of intellectual and imaginative inquiry and is a site where research can be undertaken that is suf­ficiently robust to yield knowledge and understanding that is individually situated and socially and culturally relevant" (90).
+I do not entirely disagree, though there are fairly profound epistemological _and_ artistic problems to be tangled with.
+How is research knowledge "yielded" by studio practice, and is there perhaps a more complex network of influence and modulation at play than Sullivan lets on?

+In my own practice, it is easier to argue for my software design activities as research, in that they raise and contend with specific issues of knowledge and practice in the design field, addressing questions about how to make creative technologies that are more social, more inclusive, and more actively "material" (i.e. simultaneously mutable and stable, a topic I will cover further the section on software bodies) than today's technologies are capable of.
+Yet, in a research culture that is increasingly technophilic and focused on the performance of originality...

+The UK composer John Croft, argues expressly that art and music have no role or function as research, invoking Heidegger's view that while art may possess "cognitive content," it resists "conceptualization--it _presents_ rather than _represents_, _discloses_ without describing" (8).
+The problem with a critique like this, of course, is that it limits art's potentiality by boxing it into a generalized, universal definition, rather than seeing it a variable and living field of context-specific contingencies and forces.
+The problem, instead, is the hierarchical relation between art and research as it is conventionally structured.
+What happens to art when it becomes research?
+The problem, of course, is t

+One of the values of disciplinary adjacency, in my mind, is as a way to resolve the subjugation of artistic practice by conventional research practices by highlighting, again, their operational closure; art and research remain (potentially) distinct, yet still able to act as "lenses" that can transform and catalyze (but not necessarily cause) effects in each other.
+(FOOTNOTE: This distinction between causation and catalysis in the practice/research relation is elaborated more significantly in a blog post by David Cecchetto notes in a blog post in which he says: "the distinction between catalysis and causation is simply meant to suggest that... [creative works] activate a system (my thinking) that operates according to a logic that is distinct from their own" (Thoughts on Creative Practice).) < specific example here in my own practice >.

 #### Agonism and Antagonism